nipraxis/textbook/installation_on_mac.md

 Be very careful that TextEdit doesn't automatically capitalize `export` above to `Export`.
 Correct it again to lower case if it does.

+* Save, and close the text editor.
+* Close Terminal.app.
-Save, and close the text editor.
-Close Terminal.app  Start Terminal.app again, and confirm you are looking at the right Python:
+* Start Terminal.app again, and

+— confirm you are looking at the right Python:

 ```bash
 which python3